 7.1.
 In order to ensure that safety system settings and limits and conditions for normal operation are met at all times, the relevant systems and components should be monitored, inspected, checked, calibrated and tested in accordance with an approved surveillance programme.
-The surveillance programme should be adequately specified to ensure the inclusion of all aspects of the operational limits or conditions.

 - 7.2.
-Safety (and safety related/supporting) system testing requirements and the surveillance test intervals (STIs) should be clearly defined.
-The frequency of the surveillance tests should take into account the safety importance of the equipment and should be based on a reliability analysis including, where available, a PSA and experience gained from previous surveillance results or, in the absence of both, the recommendations of the supplier.
-PSAs can also be used to modify STIs based on a quantitative analysis of specific contributors to overall plant risk as part of review and revision of existing operational limits and conditions and for development of specifications for new plants Ref.[9]. - 7.3.
+The surveillance programme should be adequately specified to ensure the inclusion of all aspects of the limits or conditions.
+The frequency of the surveillance procedures should be stated and should be based on a reliability analysis including, where available, a PSA and a study of experience gained from previous surveillance results or, in the absence of both, the recommendations of the supplier. - 7.3.
 The surveillance requirements should be specified in procedures with clear acceptance criteria so that there are no doubts concerning system operability or component operability.
 The relationship between these criteria and the limit or condition being confirmed should be available in written form. - 7.4.
 The surveillance requirements should also cover activities to detect ageing and other forms of deterioration due to corrosion, fatigue and other mechanisms.
 Such activities will include non-destructive examination of passive systems as well as of systems explicitly covered by limits and conditions for normal operation.
 If degraded conditions were to be found, then the effect on the operability of systems should be assessed and acted upon. - 7.5.
-Further guidance concerning surveillance activities can be found in Ref.[2].
+Further guidance concerning surveillance activities can be found in the IAEA Safety Guide on Surveillance of Items Important to Safety in Nuclear Power Plants [3].

-8. OPERATING PROCEDURES AND GUIDELINES
+8. OPERATING PROCEDURES